phdonner/phdonner/README.md

 - Would like to collaborate on development of PowerShell automation to empower rural developers
 - How to reach me: Try pdonner at the cooperative's nettinoste.fi domain

-It would be nice to know where all these are coming from: 👋 👀 🌱 💞️ 📫
+It would be nice to know where all these decorative characters are coming from: 👋 👀 🌱 💞️ 📫 Would like to know if there are some more expressive ones as well?

 <!---
 phdonner/phdonner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.